Huegoxaga/notes/math/calculus.md

 #### Methods

+- `N` is a Fibonacci number if and only if `5N^2 + 4` or `5N^2 – 4` is a square number of an integer.
+- the sums of diagonals of Pascal Triangle forms the Fibonacci sequence
+  - For a Pascal Triangle, row = 11^rownumber
 - Test for Divergence if ![$\lim_{n \to \infty} a_n$](https://render.githubusercontent.com/render/math?math=%24%5Clim_%7Bn%20%5Cto%20%5Cinfty%7D%20a_n%24) does not exist or if ![$\lim_{n \to \infty} a_n \neq 0$](https://render.githubusercontent.com/render/math?math=%24%5Clim_%7Bn%20%5Cto%20%5Cinfty%7D%20a_n%20%5Cneq%200%24), then the its series is divergent.
 - The Integral Test - Suppose _f_ is a continuous, positive, decreasing function on ![$[1, \infty)$](https://render.githubusercontent.com/render/math?math=%24%5B1%2C%20%5Cinfty%29%24) and let ![$a_n=f(n)$](https://render.githubusercontent.com/render/math?math=%24a_n%3Df(n%29%24).
 Then the series ![$\sum^{\infty}_{n=1} a_n$](https://render.githubusercontent.com/render/math?math=%24%5Csum%5E%7B%5Cinfty%7D_%7Bn%3D1%7D%20a_n%24) is convergent if and only if the improper integral ![$\int^{\infty}_{1} f(x) ; dx$](https://render.githubusercontent.com/render/math?math=%24%5Cint%5E%7B%5Cinfty%7D_%7B1%7D%20f(x%29%20%5C%3B%20dx%24) is convergent.
 Otherwise the series is divergent.
 - Remainder Estimate for the Integral Test - Suppose ![$f(k)=a_k$](https://render.githubusercontent.com/render/math?math=%24f(k%29%3Da_k%24) where _f_ is a continuous, positive, decreasing function for ![$x \geqslant n$](https://render.githubusercontent.com/render/math?math=%24x%20%5Cgeqslant%20n%24) and ![$\sum a_n$](https://render.githubusercontent.com/render/math?math=%24%5Csum%20a_n%24) an is convergent.
 If ![$R_n=s-s_n$](https://render.githubusercontent.com/render/math?math=%24R_n%3Ds-s_n%24), where _Sn_ is the partial(estimated) sum, then ![$\int^{\infty}_{n+1} f(x) ; dx \leqslant R_n \leqslant \int^{\infty}_{n} f(x) ; dx$](https://render.githubusercontent.com/render/math?math=%24%5Cint%5E%7B%5Cinfty%7D_%7Bn%2B1%7D%20f(x%29%20%5C%3B%20dx%20%5Cleqslant%20R_n%20%5Cleqslant%20%5Cint%5E%7B%5Cinfty%7D_%7Bn%7D%20f(x%29%20%5C%3B%20dx%24) where the remainder ![$R_n$](https://render.githubusercontent.com/render/math?math=%24R_n%24) represents the size the error. when ![$s_n$](https://render.githubusercontent.com/render/math?math=%24s_n%24), the sum of the first n terms, is used as an approximation to the total sum.